SciML/sciml.ai/small_grants.md

 ## Refactor OrdinaryDiffEq.jl to use Sub-Packages of Solvers (\$300)

+**In Progress**: Claimed by Victor Cano Gil for the time period of May 14th, 2024 - June 14th 2024.

 It's no surprise to anyone to hear that DifferentialEquations.jl, in particular the OrdinaryDiffEq.jl solver package, is very large and takes a long time to precompile.
 However, this is because there are a lot of solvers in the package.
 The goal would